facebookresearch/vicreg/README.md

 ## License

-This project is released under CC-BY-NC License, which limits use to non-commercial use.
+This project is released under MIT License, which allows commercial use.
 See [LICENSE](LICENSE) for details.

 ## Citation
 If you find this repository useful, please consider giving a star :star: and citation: